MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/risk-score.md

     ![Screenshot showing score metrics.](media/score.png)

-All the information needed to understand how the Cloud App Security risk scores are stacking up is available in the Cloud App Security portal.
+All the information needed to understand how the Defender for Cloud Apps risk scores are stacking up is available in the Defender for Cloud Apps portal.
 To better understand a risk factor's weight in a specific risk category, use the "i" button to the right of each field name in the app's profile.
-This provides information about how exactly Cloud App Security scores a specific risk factor.
+This provides information about how exactly Defender for Cloud Apps scores a specific risk factor.
 The score is the value of the risk factor on a scale of 1-10 + its weight in the risk category:

 ![Screenshot showing a risk calculation.](media/cac-weight.png)